 What’s more, says criminal defense attorney Andrew Stengel, “If you’re convicted of a misdemeanor and the case is not sealed, anybody can go to the courthouse and get the record and find out about it.”

-Unlike some states, New York doesn’t allow you to expunge, or destroy, your police and court records except in certain marijuana-related crimes.
-Thanks to a state law enacted in 2017, however, you can apply to have your record sealed to the general public, employers and colleges.
+Unlike some states, New York doesn’t allow the expungement of your police and court records except in certain cannabis-related crimes.
+However, thanks to a state sealing law enacted in 2017, you can apply to have your record sealed to the general public, employers, and colleges.
 (If you were convicted as a child or youthful offender, your records are automatically sealed from the general public.)

 An attorney can speed things up and make sure you cover all your bases.
 “You’ve heard the expression, ‘Measure twice, cut once.’
 You want to take your best shot when you file a motion to have a conviction sealed,” Stengel says.
 “There are certain affidavits that are crucial in prevailing in a sealing motion that a layperson might not know about that an attorney does.”